ItsShien/ItsShien/Readme.md

 ---

-A passionate Software Engineer from Indonesia with a love for creating innovative solutions.
-My journey in tech is driven by curiosity and a desire to solve real-world problems.
+As a passionate Software Engineer from Indonesia, I am dedicated to creating innovative solutions that effectively solve real-world problems.
+My journey in tech is a constant pursuit of knowledge, driven by a profound curiosity and the satisfaction of seeing code come to life.
+Whether it's architecting a scalable backend system or optimizing a user-facing feature, I am constantly seeking opportunities to challenge myself and grow.
+I am a firm believer in clean code, collaborative teamwork, and lifelong learning as the cornerstones of building exceptional software.

 ---
 ### 🚀 About Me
 - 🎓 I'm currently a student at university Lampung , majoring in computer science .
 - 💻 My main interests are Backend Development, Cloud Computing, and AI.
 - 🌱 I’m currently diving deep into AI.